 The reduction in collagen along with chronological aging is something that cannot of course be prevented.
 However, we can influence the activity levels of fibroblasts through our lifestyle and thus slow down the formation of wrinkles and loose skin.
 Autophagy is an efficient way to activate cellular metabolism.
 In practice, autophagy is triggered by fasting.
 Yoshinori Ohsumi, Japanese cell biologist and recipient of the Nobel Prize in 2016, has researched the subject.
 I warmly recommend reading more if interested in longevity and vitality (in addition to firm skin).
 A collection of interesting studies is available here.

 I personally practice intermittent fasting on a daily basis.
-During the 2.5 years that I’ve followed a ketogenic diet, my skin’s elasticity has increased significantly and I’ve had a healthier glow.
+During the 2.5 years that I’ve followed a ketogenic diet, my skin’s elasticity and firmness have increased significantly and I’ve had a healthier glow.
 I’ve also noticed that if I’ve gone overboard with restaurant food, that elasticity and vitality quickly diminish and become replaced with a heavy and slightly bloated feeling.
-(It should be noted that unless following a strict keto diet for instance due to an autoimmune disease, it’s completely healthy to go off track once in a while without stressing over the implications.
-A diet shouldn’t be severe and strict, and stepping on the side lines doesn’t mean “failure”.)

 In addition to reduced collagen, wrinkles are caused by emotional factors.
 As I mentioned at the beginning of this article, the skin is a nonverbal communication channel that expresses our emotional states.
 You could go as far as saying if you don’t want wrinkles, don’t express what you feel through your face.
-But what kind of life would that be (asks someone known for her expressiveness)?
-Some inject themselves with chemicals that paralyze muscles that trigger expressions.
-It would be interesting to read studies on the side effects and impacts of these injections for instance on cellular metabolism.
+But what kind of life would that be?

-The theory of five elements in Chinese medicine includes five main emotional states: anger, joy, worry, grief and fear.
-What about other emotional states like impatience, frustration, amazement, anxiety, disgust, jealousy, enthusiasm, etc., you may immediately think.
-Energetically, they all come under the five main emotional states due to a similar “undertone”.
+The theory of Five Elements in Chinese medicine includes five main emotional states: anger, joy, worry, grief and fear.
+Other emotional states like impatience, frustration, amazement, anxiety, disgust, jealousy, enthusiasm, etc. come under the five main emotional states due to a similar “undertone”.

 According to Chinese medicine, each of the five emotional states is as important.
 Anger is a driving force that gets things done and finds a way around obstacles.
 Joy sparks sociability, giving, receiving and love.
 Worry is linked to caring and sympathy.
 Grief teaches to let go and accept.
 Fear is necessary for survival but also connected to trust, inner wisdom and perseverance.

 For a long time, the western world has seen expressing some of these emotions – especially anger – as inappropriate.
-Thankfully, along with increased attention on emotional skills and the role of emotions, things are evolving in a better direction.
 According to Chinese medicine, each emotion should be expressed and allowed to flow freely.
 Unexpressed emotions are seen to get stored in the body, which disturbs the normal flow of energy and potentially harms the corresponding internal organs in the long run.
-(In the theory of five elements, each emotional state corresponds to an element and internal organ.
-I guess sayings like“has the gall to do something”, ”from the bottom of the heart” or “so scared they nearly peed their pants” are connected.)
-(One day, I’ll write about the theory in Chinese medicine that explains the mechanism of emotions becoming stored in the body – it’s fascinating.)
+In the theory of Five Elements, each emotional state corresponds to an element and internal organ.
 The main thing is to find a balance in expressing our emotions.
 That means taking responsibility for our feelings and consciously processing them.

 Every emotional state is associated with a characteristic facial expression caused by muscles.
 We typically express ourselves through certain looks that have become programmed in the nervous system as a pattern that can be challenging to shift.
 The most effective way to dismantle these patterns is to create a space that enables renewal.
 This space is created through relaxation.